Overview

 Preventive measures include:

-- –Avoiding tick-infested areas: Especially during peak tick season in spring and summer.
+- –Avoiding tick-infested areas: Especially during warmer months.

-- –Using insect repellents: Products containing DEET or permethrin can deter ticks.
+- –Using insect repellents: Products containing DEET on skin and permethrin on clothing.

-- –Wearing protective clothing: Long-sleeved shirts and long pants can reduce skin exposure.
+- –Wearing protective clothing: Long-sleeved shirts and long pants.

-- –Performing tick checks: Thoroughly checking the body for ticks after outdoor activities and promptly removing any attached ticks.
+- –Performing tick checks: Thoroughly checking the body for ticks after outdoor activities.

 Epidemiology